 - See also:

-The new scholarship will cover full tuition, books, and professional kits for any of Blanche Macdonald Centre’s full-time diploma programs.
-Application and submission details will be announced on August 28, 2020, for Black Canadians who are high school graduates or 19 years of age or older.
+The new scholarship covers full tuition, books, and professional kits for any of Blanche Macdonald Centre’s full-time diploma programs.
+Black Canadians who are high school graduates or 19 years of age or older can now submit applications for their desired programs.

 “Fighting systemic racism means playing our part in providing more opportunities for Black Makeup, Hair, Fashion and Esthetics professionals to share their creativity and make their marks in these industries,” says Ibrahim.